Pysanky Workshop Reception

 What is Pysanky?

-Pysanky is an ancient matriarchal folk art that uses eggs as a canvas.
-It originated among pagans in lands that we know of as Ukraine today.
-The word Pysanka/y (singular/plural) derives from the Ukrainian word pysaty, meaning “to-write”.
-These pagans used hollowed out chicken bones filled with melted beeswax as a writing tool, to depict and communicate their beliefs and understandings of the world around them symbolically.
-They also used motifs and colors in nature to express their feelings and emotions.
-Images of the sun represented life, horns and livestock virility and prosperity.
-The color black denoted eternity, the color orange, strength.
 In the late first millennium, missionaries used pysanky to teach Christianity.
-Nets that had illustrated bounty and abundance, were now used to explain that Christ was a “fisher of men”.
-Small circles and dots that depicted rain, were now “Mary’s tears of sorrow”.
-Thus, pysanky transformed into a Lenten tradition that came to represent all of Christianity itself in Ukraine.
+Nets that had illustrated bounty and abundance on eggs, were now used to explain that Christ was a “fisher of men”.
+And small circles and dots that had depicted rain, were now “Mary’s tears of sorrow”.
+Thus, pysanky transformed into a Lenten tradition that came to represent Christianity in Ukraine.
 So much so, that under Soviet rule, making pysanky was prohibited and punishable.
-This, along with Ukrainians who left and assimilated into other countries, threatened pysanky with extinction.
-While Ukraine’s independence from the Soviets in 1991 did allow for the resurgence of pysanky, that is yet again jeopardized, by Russia’s military invasion of Ukraine.
-It is up to people like myself, descendants of Ukrainian immigrants, living in free countries throughout the world, to continue this ancient folk art.
-Uniting all of us, in history, tradition and a culture unbound by borders, with the hope of peace.
+This, along Ukrainian immigration and assimilation into other countries, threatened pysanky with extinction.
+And while Ukraine’s independence from the Soviets in 1991 did allow for the resurgence of pysanky, that is yet again jeopardized by Russia’s military invasion of Ukraine in 2022.
+It is up to the Ukrainian diaspora, living in free countries throughout the world, to continue this ancient folk art, that unites all Ukrainians, in history, tradition and a culture unbound by borders, with the hope of peace.

 Artist Biography